hafixo/gradient-installer/README.md

 ```

 ### 3. Setup shared file storage
 A shared file server is used to share files across workers.
+The AWS version of this installer will take care of this for you, but if you're using the VM/bare metal version you will need to set this up on your own.

 Currently supported:
 - efs